Expert guidance on getting the most from your gear

 05.13.2013| By Shure Notes|

-In the second half of our two-part series, Shure Associate Gino Sigismondi, who many of you know from articles in Shure Notes as well as training sessions at seminars and conferences, explains the different types …tagsGino Sigismondihouse of worshiplive soundmicrophone placementmicrophone selectionmicrophone techniques
+In the second half of our two-part series, Shure Associate Gino Sigismondi, who many of you know from articles in Shure Notes as well as training sessions at seminars and conferences, explains the different types of mics used in church applications along with tips on where to place them.
+Form …tagsGino Sigismondihouse of worshiplive soundmicrophone placementmicrophone selectionmicrophone techniques

 05.10.2012| By Shure Notes|